-Each Canon provides Rules in support of the Canon, e.g., Canon Rule 2.2 requires a judge to serve "fairly and impartially," and Canon Rule 2.5(A) requires a judge to "perform judicial and administrative duties competently and diligently."
+Each Canon provides Rules in support of the Canon, e.g., Canon Rule 2.2 requires a judge to serve "fairly and impartially;" Canon Rule 2.5(A) requires a judge to "perform judicial and administrative duties competently and diligently;" Canon Rue 2.6 requires a judge to accord a litigant the right to be heard; and Canon Rule 3.1 provides guidance for judges in their community activities.
 The Code includes 38 Canon Rules, which are further supplemented by comments and annotations.